 24-hour care or on-call care

-Respite care to give the caregiver a break for up to five days
+Respite care to give the caregiver a break for up to 5 days

-The option of having a death attended by hospice staff
+The choice of having a death attended by hospice staff

 Online Medical Reviewer: